 In biblical times it would seem that, at weddings at any rate, good wines would be served first and lesser ones later on, presumably when guests were no longer able to tell the difference.
 When Jesus turned water into wine at the wedding in Cana, the master reprimanded the servant for serving the better wine after a poorer one had been served, unaware that Jesus had saved the day when the host’s wine had been exhausted.
 The lesson here is a valid one in that your guests will, subconsciously, anticipate your wedding reception by the first sip of their welcome drink, traditionally, a sparkling wine, so make sure it’s the best you can afford.
 Whatever you serve, insist that the wine is poured in front of the guests out of a generously heaped ice bucket and not, as we see so often, dozens of already poured glasses warm and fizz-less.
-Realistically, most young couples will be working to a tight budget putting wines like Vintage Champagne out of reach but don’t despair, a bit of leg work can still provide your guests with a memorable first drink.
+Realistically, most theme wedding officiant will help young couples who are working on a tight budget with their entire wedding and will be putting wines like Vintage Champagne out of reach but don’t despair, a bit of leg work can still provide your guests with a memorable first drink.

 Have fun choosing your wines